 This confirms that our controller correctly validates input and returns appropriate error responses with status codes.

-, which serves as an intermediary between our service layer and the future web endpoints.
-This controller handles input validation, error management, and response formatting, providing a clean, consistent interface for clients to interact with our image generation service.
+In this lesson, we've built the ImageGeneratorController, which serves as an intermediary between our service layer and future web endpoints.
+This controller handles input validation, aspect ratio defaults, error management, and response formatting, providing a clean, consistent interface for clients to interact with our image generation service.

 Let's review what we've learned:

-- We understood the role of controllers in the MVC architecture and how they fit into our application.
+- We understood the role of

-- We tested our controller to verify that it works correctly.
+controllerto verify that it works correctly.